Learning Development Service

 - Turn off mobile phone and internet connection!

-- Use another quiet space like the library.
+- Try another quiet space like the library.

 As a PhD student, I spend more time alone in my office or my room.
 I feel isolated.
 How can I change the situation?

 - This is a very common feeling with PhD students.
-It is important to make contact with other PhD students in your school.
-You can do this by going to school seminars; getting to know the other people in your study room/house, and getting involved with the Postgraduate Association which has coffee mornings in College Green on the 2nd Tuesdays of the month.
+It is important to make contact with other PhD students in your School.
+You can do this by going to school seminars; getting to know the other people in your study room/house; and getting involved with the activites in the Postgraduate Centre.
 You need to talk to other people about your work, even if they are in a totally different field, it all helps and you will soon find that your feelings are not unique.